min2ha/ukwa-site/content/target/52400/index.en.md

   "subject": "Brexit"
 }

-# Compass: The Progressive Alliance and Hard Brexit

 Article bewails the tactical errors made by Jeremy Corbyn and Labour in responding to the vote to leave the EU and laments the economic consequences of hard Brexit.